e-io/playground-python/README.md

 ```
 ├── crimes/ Used "csv" library.
 Problem - to display crimes from dataset.
 ├── counting-of-inheritances/ library "json" was used.
 Based on the json description of class inheritance, output classes and all inheritors.
+├── The xml describes a pyramid of cubes of three colors and you need to output the sum of the value of the cubes of each color.
 ```
 ________________